 - Electronic Consent – Alfred State uses a secure website (my.AlfredState.edu) to disclose and provide financial aid information to students.
 In addition, Alfred State corresponds with students using the student’s Alfred State email address to communicate important financial aid information.
 By applying for financial aid, students voluntarily consent to participate in electronic transactions related to financial aid.
 Students not wishing to participate in electronic communication must contact the Student Records and Financial Services Office in writing to make alternative arrangements.

-- Withdrawals, Dismissals, Leave of Absence – If a student withdraws, is dismissed or takes a leave of absence prior to the 60% point of the semester, Title IV Funds must be returned to the source based on federal regulations.
+- Withdrawals, Dismissals, Leave of Absence – If a student withdraws, is dismissed or takes a leave of absence prior to the 60% point of the semester, Title IV Funds must be returned to the source based on federal regulations unless a student meets one of the withdrawal exemptions for programs offered in modules.
 For the purpose of the return of Title IV funds, Title IV aid is Federal Pell Grant, Federal SEOG, Federal Subsidized Stafford Loans, Federal Unsubsidized Stafford Loans, and Federal PLUS Loans.
 Students who do not complete at least 60% of the semester and are receiving Title IV aid may owe a bill after funds are returned to the source.
 A student will be reviewed to determine if he or she is an unofficial withdrawal at the end of the semester due to receiving failing grades in all of their course work.
 If no last date of attendance can be determined through our attendance monitoring process, the period midpoint will be used.
 The student must repay funds credited to his or her account as determined by the Federal Return of Title IV Aid Calculation.